 What is 5G?

-First, what is 5G and how is it different from 4G?
+What is 5G and how is it different from 4G?
 5G is the next iteration of mobile network advancement.
 4G was rolled out in 2012 and was built to accommodate streaming video, high-resolution content and a seamless experience using mobile apps.
 5G will unlock new potential through the enhancement of three factors:

-Virtual Mirrors and the Integration of AR/VR
+Virtual mirrors and the integration of AR/VR

-Shopping centers of the future will also include either virtual or augmented reality, as those components will be used by 46% of retailers by 2020, according to a report from Gartner.
+Shopping centers of the future will include either virtual or augmented reality, as those components will be used by 46% of retailers by 2020, according to a report from Gartner.

 5G could be the weight that evens the scales when it comes to tech elevating the in-store experience.
-A great example of a retailer already taking advantage of superior connectivity is Amazon Go locations.
+A great example of a retailer already taking advantage of superior connectivity is Amazon Go.
 5G could lower the barrier to entry for common retailers to take advantage of some of the same tech strategies already being used by Amazon Go.